wasp-lang/haskell-handbook/cabal-stack-library-version-bounds.md

-# [WIP] Stack, Cabal and figuring out dependencies version bounds
+# [WIP] Package management (both when building your project/package and when depending on other packages)

 TODO: This document is (will be) covering too much, we should probably split it into multiple docs.

 TODO: This doc is work in progress.
 Here is just a sketch of what to write about:
  - stack vs cabal -> cabal is THE package mager and works like other package managers, while stack is alternative